 Anyone who’s ever rocked two French braids will agree when we say they’re pretty much the superwoman of hairstyles.
-Weather, workout and all around life-proof, it’s a hairstyle that every woman should have up her sleeve.
+Weather, workout and all-around life-proof, it’s a look that every woman should have up her sleeve.
 Plus, two French braids are an easy style to master and they’re not nearly as intricate as they look.

 Two French Braids: A Beginner’s Guide

-Step 1.
 Prep your hair.

-Step 2.
 Create a center part.

-Step 3.
 Begin French braiding.

 Start by creating a standard three-strand braid, braiding left over middle, right over the middle.
 From here, all you need to do is take up more hair from the surrounding area, pulling it into the braid as you go.

 Finish your braid a couple of inches from the ends of your hair.
 Not only will this stop the bottom of your braids from looking straggly, but it will also reduce any chances of your style falling out.

-For a more textured look, we love using a light-hold hairspray like TRESemmé Compressed Micro Mist Hairspray Texture Hold Level 1.
+Editors’ tip: For a more textured look, we love using a light-hold hairspray like TRESemmé Compressed Micro Mist Hairspray Texture Hold Level 1.